roadtocode4u/spaceship/docs/icp/46-introduction-to-mongodb/46-introduction-to-mongodb.md

 In this example, we have a documents with two embedded documents.
 Each document represent a person with their respective name and age field.

 These examples showcase the basic structure of BSON documents and how key-value pairs are used to represent data in MongoDB.
 BSON's flexibility and efficient encoding make it suitable for storing and retrieving data in MongoDB, providing a powerful and scalable solution for managing unstructured and semi-structured data.

+# Exploring Mangodb Compass

+There are two mongodb tools:

+1. `MangoDB Atlas` : It is a website where we can create account and create database.

+2. `MangoDB Compass` : We can access data locally can't visit anytime website.
+   Mangodb compass mainly used for data access.

+## Steps to install MangoDB Compass

+To install MongoDB Compass, you can follow these steps:

+1. Search for `MongoDB Compass` in your preferred search engine.
+2. Open the downloads page for MongoDB Compass.
+3. On the downloads page, you'll find options to download the MongoDB Compass installer.
+Choose the installer that is suitable for your operating system (e.g., .exe for Windows).
+4. Download the latest version of MongoDB Compass by clicking on the appropriate download link.
+5. Once the download is complete, locate the downloaded installer file and launch it.
+6. Follow the on-screen instructions to install MongoDB Compass on your system.
+The installation process may vary depending on your operating system.
+7. After the installation is complete, you can launch MongoDB Compass from your applications or programs menu.

+MongoDB Compass provides a GUI (Graphical User Interface) for accessing MongoDB databases.
+Once you have MongoDB Compass installed and running, you can connect to your databases and perform various operations like creating databases, inserting documents, deleting databases, and more.

+- **Here are some common operations you can perform in mongodb compass.**

+### Database

+- **Mangosh**: Mangosh is a mangodb shell.(it is terminal of mangodb). we can run the mangodb commands.

+- There are three database:

+1. **Admin** : It manages mangodb database.
+2. **Local** : Configuration, we can't modifies these database.
+3. **mydb** : It is userdefined database. we can access these database.

+### Create Database :

+In MongoDB Compass, you can create a new database by right-clicking on the `Databases` tab and selecting `Create Collection`.
+Provide a name for the database, and it will be created.

+### Insert Database :

+To insert documents into a collection within a database, select the database, navigate to the desired collection, and click on the `Insert Document` button.
+Enter the document data and save it.

+### Delete Database :

+If you want to delete a database, right-click on the database name in the left-hand sidebar and select `Drop Database`.
+Confirm the deletion when prompted.

+### Show Database :

+Show Databases: To view all the databases on the connected MongoDB server, you can click on the `Databases` tab in the left-hand sidebar.
+It will display a list of available databases.

+### Use Database :

+In MongoDB Compass, you don't need to explicitly run the `use` command to switch to a database.
+By selecting a database from the sidebar, you are already using that database.
+MongoDB Compass provides a graphical interface to interact with the selected database and its collections.
+`usemydb`